Hacksore/NVIDIAURL/README.md

 Restricted programs, which will crash NVIDIA GeForce now, with reporter key: 0x80030015
 - explorer.exe
 - netsh lan/wlan
+## Vulnerabilities
+- Script injection and malicious program running by iSn0w
+            - This script injection vuln. leaded me to starting cmd and other exe programs from anywhere.

 ## Error codes
 There are bunch of error codes, which appear, when NVIDIA GeForceNow was either crashed, or you were kicked out of your session.
 - 0x80030015